buyayub/buyayub.github.io/_posts/2022-12-03-quine_on_what.md

 : A collection of what one takes to exist, both in real and hypothetical contexts.

 </details>
+-->

 Quine considers the ontological problem to be the question: What is there?

 The naive answer is to say that all that there is, is everything.
-However Quine's rebutes by saying that this is a tautology.
+However Quine's refutes this answer by saying that this is a tautology.

 <details markdown="block" class="pn_note">
 <summary markdown="span"> Personal Note </summary>